project-jue/jue/docs/jue_world/JUE_02_Non-Lambda_Primitives.md

 The Jue term 7 is not just the Core-World symbol 7.
 It's a cognitive package containing: the axiomatic symbol 7, a set of proven properties (prime(7), odd(7)), and potentially empirical associations (like a sensory prototype).

-Sensors/Actions: These are opaque atoms at the Physics layer, but they are wrapped in Jue by interface types whose denotational meaning is a predicate about world-state changes.
+Sensors/Actions: These are opaque atoms at the Physics-World, but they are wrapped in Jue by interface types whose denotational meaning is a predicate about world-state changes.
 The agent's belief about what a sensor means is a Jue-world model that can be wrong, incomplete, or context-dependent.

 Why This Works for Dan-World: